-While it is important to work at restoring a healthy marriage, it is also crucial to find answer to the question, how do you know you want a divorce.
+While it is important to work at restoring a healthy marriage, it is also crucial to find an answer to the question, how do you know you want a divorce.

-To help you figure out answer to the question, “when do you know it’s time to divorce”, or “how to know if you need a divorce”, it would be helpful to read this article to gain valuable insights into how do you know you need a divorce.
+To help you figure out the answer to the question, “when do you know it’s time to divorce”, or “how to know if you need a divorce”, it would be helpful to read this article to gain valuable insights into how do you know you need a divorce.

-It is also highly recommended to consider reaching out a marriage therapist who might help you with getting to the roots of the marital problems, and possibly saving the relationship.
+It is also highly recommended to consider reaching out to a marriage therapist who might help you with getting to the roots of the marital problems, and possibly saving the relationship.